Vaccination

 Shingles vaccination

-Reducing the number of cases, one vaccine at a time
+Reducing the number of cases,

 A little vaccine that goes a long way in terms of peace of mind